eric-mathison/pinterest-board-backup/privacy.md

-#Pinterest Board Backup
+# Pinterest Board Backup

-##Privacy Policy
+## Privacy Policy

-This chrome extension interfaces with your browser and does not record or share any data.
+This chrome extension interfaces with your browser and does not record nor share any data.